 If you intend to join use for the reception, parking lot K behind Ritchie Coliseum is ideal.
-Parking Lot L will be reserved for ADA parking and ADA drop-offs.
-Otherwise, parking for you and your guests is available in any lot or parking garage on campus.
+Parking Lot L will be reserved for ADA drop-offs only.
+You will need to park elsewhere.
+If you do not park in lot K, parking for you and your guests is available in any lot or parking garage on campus.
 Parking is available on a first come, first served basis.
 See the parking map here.
 We recommend guests to utilize public transportation as much as possible to help reduce the amount of vehicle traffic on campus.
 This information is available on the University’s official Commencement website, http://www.commencement.umd.edu.
 Click here for an interactive map of campus.

 Family, friends or other guests requiring special assistance or accommodations should enter the Reckord Armory through the West entrance, adjacent to the Main Administration Building.
-See the parking map attached to this email.
+See the parking map here.
 This is the only ADA entrance to the building.
 Guests should see an Usher when they arrive for assistance on where the ADA seating is located.
 Please advise any guests requiring special assistance or accommodations to arrive early to make sure they have time to get seated before the ceremony begins.

 Guests who need disability accommodations or have questions regarding the accommodations for the campus-wide ceremony may contact the Office of Special Events at firstname.lastname@example.org or 301.405.4638.